Counselling For Loneliness - What's Happening Both Inside & Outside

 Existential Loneliness, Alienation, Pain

 Existential Alienation, Existential Loneliness Loneliness is also connected to our authentic core existential life feelings including heartbreak, emotional pain, helplessness at times (see also Being Restless Yet Not Knowing Why).
-Feeling lonely, alone, separate, alienated or disconnected may point to our unfulfilled drive towards emotional growth, existential concerns.
+Feeling lonely, alone, separate, alienated (maybe from our self) or disconnected may point to our unfulfilled drive towards emotional growth, existential concerns.
 (For some, our sense of alienation may point to a dysfunctional world we live in - what we do to the planet.
 For others our sense of alienation may point to alienation from the divine - our essential essence, nature.)
 We may question our experience of deep loneliness or sadness relating to our very existence - that we are.
 We may have an existential need to belong, to be a part of something bigger than just us.
 We may wonder where and how we belong.
 What this something means for each individual can be shared in the therapy.
 We may long or yearn for something which is difficult to describe.
 We may experience a deep sadness, right to our core.
 In despair our hope may be elusive, as if things have no meaning, nothing matters, compounded by the limitations of our mortal life.

 Existential Pain When our heart is open and others around us are closed, we are not able to connect, when we feel helpless in our interactions with others.
 And this can bring us existential pain.
 Being loving to ourself, taking loving action, may be important.